 Workshops on risk frameworks for smart contracts

-This balance builds investor confidence and guides companies through Malaysia’s evolving crypto compliance norms.
-From my experience consulting fintech firms, early engagement with regulators often cuts approval times by months.
-All sessions are included in the main event schedule at no additional cost.
+This balance builds investor confidence.
+It guides companies through Malaysia's changing crypto compliance rules.
+From my experience helping fintech firms, early talks with regulators often cut approval times by months.
+All sessions are included in the main event schedule at no extra cost.

-Beyond the main conference, MYBW fuels long-term ecosystem growth through accelerators, university collaborations, and community-led programs.
-The “Blockchain for Good Awards” celebrate social impact projects, while developer tracks train local talent in smart contract engineering.
-These initiatives strengthen the Web3 community in Malaysia and align with national goals for digital upskilling.
+Beyond the main conference, MYBW fuels long‑term ecosystem growth.
+It does this through accelerators, university partnerships, and community‑led programs.
+The "Blockchain for Good Awards" celebrate social impact projects.
+Developer tracks train local talent in smart contract engineering.
+These efforts strengthen the Web3 community in Malaysia.
+They support national goals for digital skill‑building.

 Quick Facts